Skip to content

 An interference pattern produced by gravitational waves was detected and measured on 14 September 2015, after more than forty years of collaboration of over one thousand researchers from nearly twenty countries.
 However, it was not reported until February 11, 2016 because its authors wanted to refine their calculations.

-The observation of gravitational wave interferences indicated that very far away in the past a violent change in the structure of spacetime was originated by the collision of two massive black holes during a few tenths of a second, more than a thousand million years ago.
-The difference in masses before the collision (29 and 36 solar masses) and after the collision (62 solar masses) resulted in energy dissipated (3 solar masses) in the form of gravitational waves.
+The detection of a gravitational wave indicated that very far away in the past a violent change in the structure of spacetime was originated by the collision of two massive black holes during a few tenths of a second, more than a thousand million years ago.
+The difference in masses before the collision (29 and 36 solar masses) and after the collision (62 solar masses) resulted in dissipated energy (3 solar masses) in the form of gravitational waves.
+Such gravitational waves were produced because two black holes collided and merged.

 The LIGO detector was just a laser interferometer with two arms forming an L, a beam splitter in the corner of the L and mirrors at the beginning and end of each arm whose length was 4 km.
 It functioned as follows: light coming from an external laser arrived at the beam splitter after which two signals traveled in different directions and reflected back and forth many times along the interferometer arms.
 Finally, these signals overlapped in the beam-splitter from where it was registered in a photodetector (see steps 5 and 6 in Figure 10.2)